mlroger5/prism-lab/content/authors/mary/_index.md

 ---
 # Display name
-title: Julia Penn
+title: Mary Prochazka

 # Full name (for SEO)
-first_name: Julia
+first_name: Mary
-last_name: Penn
+last_name: Prochazka

 # Username (this should match the folder name)
 authors:
-  - julia
+  - mary

 # Is this the primary user of the site?
 superuser: false